Deltares/Wflow.jl/docs/src/quick-start.md

 ## Installation

-This is a [Julia](https://julialang.org/) package, that can be installed using Julia's built-in package manager, Pkg.
-Wflow is currently still unregistered, so the full URL is needed when adding the package, `add Wflow` does not yet work, but `add https://github.com/Deltares/Wflow.jl` does.
-In the rest of this section will provide more detailed instructions, such that new Julia users can also install Wflow.
-If you already know you can go ahead to the next section.
+Wflow is a [Julia](https://julialang.org/) package, that can be installed using Julia's built-in package manager, Pkg.
+The rest of this section provides more detailed instructions, such that new Julia users can also install Wflow.
+If you already know this, you can go ahead to the next section.

 First download and install the [current stable release of Julia](https://julialang.org/downloads/#current_stable_release).
 Please see [platform